normanzb/chuanr/README.md

 #Usage

-There are 3 ways to reference Chuanr:
+Chuanr is exposed both as global object and amd module, pick the one that suits best for you:

-##Use it as a global object
+##Global Object

-If you are not in a AMD loader environment, Chuanr will set itself as window.Chuanr, so you can access it by:
+Chuanr sets itself as window.Chuanr, if you are not in a AMD loader environment, you can access it by:

     new window.Chuanr();

-##Use it as pre-packed AMD module
+##Packed AMD Module

 If you are in an AMD enabled environment, Chuanr will call the define() method so you can use it as a normal require js module, simply grab a piece of chuanr.js, put it anywhere in your project, and do: